Moussa-Mohammed1/Moussa-Mohammed1/README.md

 # 👋 Hi, I'm Mohammed Moussa

-I'm a **Full Stack Developer student** at **YouCode**.
+I'm a **Full Stack Developer trainee** at **YouCode**.
 I like building simple and nice websites and improving my coding skills.

 ### 🧠 What I’m Doing
-I’m learning how to write clean code and create web projects from start to finish.
+I’m learning how to write clean code and create web projects from line 0 to end point.

 ### 💻 Languages & Tools
 <p align="left">